 With hindsight everyone thinks it was obvious that the Conservatives would win in 1979: but in the last week of the campaign the Tories were ahead by only 2% in one poll, and trailing Labour in another by 0.7%.

-Everyone says with hindsight that Kinnock could not have won in 1992 (too Welsh, too left-wing and too talkative), but before the votes were counted most pundits had predicted that he would win hands down.
+Everyone says with hindsight that Neil Kinnock (too Welsh, too left-wing and too talkative) could not have won in 1992, but before the votes were counted most pundits had predicted that he would win hands down.
 Of the final ten opinion polls in the run-up to the 1992 election, Labour was ahead in eight (in one case by six percentage points), neck-and neck in another and behind in only one.
 The BBC exit poll in 1992 – based on a huge sample of 14,000 people – predicted a hung parliament with the Conservatives 25 seats short of an overall majority (an outcome that could well happen this time if there’s a disappointing showing by Labour).
-We all know what really happened when the real votes were counted: the Tories won easily, if not by a landslide then certainly with the largest number of votes ever polled by any party in a British general election – just over 14 million.
+We all know what happened when the real votes were counted: the Tories won easily, if not by a landslide, with the largest number of votes ever polled by any party in a British general election – just over 14 million.
 The supposedly hapless John Major garnered almost half a million more votes for the Conservatives in 1992 than Blair did for Labour in 1997.

 And in 2010 – an election that everyone thinks Labour was always doomed to lose – two polls in the last ten days of the campaign put the Tories ahead of Labour by only one percentage point.
 With the Lib Dems surging after a strong showing by Nick Clegg in the TV debates, it was not clear at the time that Labour would suffer more than the Tories, and a last-minute comeback by Gordon Brown could not be entirely ruled out.